l7mp/stunner-gateway-operator/README.md

-# STUNner Kubernetes Gateway
+# STUNner Kubernetes Gateway Operator

 *UNDER CONSTRUCTION*

-STUNner Kubernetes Gateway is an open-source implementation of the [Gateway API](https://gateway-api.sigs.k8s.io) using [STUNner](https://github.com/l7mp/stunner) as the data plane.
-The goal is to implement the part of the core Gateway APIs -- `Gateway`, `GatewayClass`, and `UDPRoute` objects -- necessary to configure a STUNner WebRTC ingress gateway via the Kubernetes control plane.
-The STUNner Kubernetes Gateway is currently under development and supports a subset of the Gateway API.
+The STUNner Kubernetes Gateway Operator is an open-source implementation of the [Gateway API](https://gateway-api.sigs.k8s.io) using [STUNner](https://github.com/l7mp/stunner) as the data plane.
+The goal is to implement the part of the core Gateway APIs -- `Gateway`, `GatewayClass`, and `UDPRoute` objects -- necessary to fully configure the STUNner WebRTC ingress gateway via the Kubernetes control plane.
+The STUNner Kubernetes Gateway Operator is currently under development and supports a subset of the Gateway API.

 > Warning: This project is in active development (pre-alpha feature state), consider this before
 > deploying it in a production environment.
 All APIs, SDKs, and packages are subject to change.

-# Run the STUNner Kubernetes Gateway
+# Run the STUNner Kubernetes Gateway Operator

 ## Prerequisites

-Before you can build and run the STUNner Kubernetes Gateway, make sure you have the following software installed on your machine:
+Before you can build and run the STUNner Kubernetes Gateway Operator, make sure you have the following software installed on your machine:
 - [git](https://git-scm.com/)
 - [GNU Make](https://www.gnu.org/software/software.html)
 - [Docker](https://www.docker.com/) or [podman](https://podman.io)